canjs/can-stache-bindings/docs/to-parent.md

 <my-component vm:someProp:to="value"/>
 ```

-> __Note:__ If [can-stache.key] is an object, changes to the objects properties will still be visible to the component.
+> __Note:__ If [can-stache.key] is an object, changes to the object's properties will still be visible to the component.
 Objects are passed by reference.
 See [can-stache-bindings#OneWayBindingWithObjects One Way Binding With Objects].

 Parameters are the same as [can-stache-bindings.toParent#childProp_to__key_ childProp:to="key"]